 Historically, we have funded a significant portion of our operations through the issuance of equity.
-During the three months ended July 31, 2016, we raised \$2,170,000 in aggregate gross proceeds from the sale of shares of our common stock (as described in Note 6 to the accompanying unaudited condensed consolidated financial statements).
-Subsequent to July 31, 2016 and through September 8, 2016, we raised an additional \$1,601,000 in aggregate gross proceeds from the sale of shares of our 10.5% Series E Convertible Preferred Stock (the "Series E Preferred Stock") (as described in Note 11 to the accompanying unaudited condensed consolidated financial statements).
-As of September 8, 2016, \$110,416,000 remained available to us under our two effective shelf registration statements, which allows us from time to time to offer and sell shares of our common stock or Series E Preferred Stock, in one or more offerings, either individually or in combination.
+During the six months ended October 31, 2016, we raised \$5,966,000 in aggregate gross proceeds from the sale of shares of our common stock and raised an additional \$1,634,000 in aggregate gross proceeds from the sale of shares of our 10.5% Series E Convertible Preferred Stock (the "Series E Preferred Stock") (as described in Note 6 to the accompanying unaudited condensed consolidated financial statements).
+Subsequent to October 31, 2016 and through December 12, 2016, we raised an additional \$1,670,000 in aggregate gross proceeds from the sale of shares of our common stock (as described in Note 11 to the accompanying unaudited condensed consolidated financial statements).
+As of December 12, 2016, \$105,345,000 remained available to us under our two effective shelf registration statements, which allows us from time to time to offer and sell shares of our common stock or Series E Preferred Stock, in one or more offerings, either individually or in combination.

-Our ability to raise additional capital in the equity markets to fund our obligations in future periods is dependent on a number of factors, including, but not limited to, the market demand for our common stock or Series E Preferred Stock.
+Our ability to raise additional capital in the equity markets to fund our obligations in future periods is dependent on a number of factors, including but not limited to, the market demand for our common stock or Series E Preferred Stock.
 The market demand or liquidity of our common stock and/or Series E Preferred Stock is subject to a number of risks and uncertainties, including but not limited to, negative economic conditions, adverse market conditions, adverse financial results, and negative research and development results.
+Furthermore, our ability to raise additional capital in the equity markets has been significantly impacted by the decline in the market price of our common stock following our announcement in February 2016 that we were discontinuing the Phase III SUNRISE trial.
+As a result, we have experienced a substantial decline in the amount of additional capital that we have been able to raise from the sale of shares of our common stock as compared to recent fiscal years.
+If the market price of our common stock does not improve significantly, we may not be able to rely on the sale of shares of our common stock to fund our operations to the extent we have in prior years.

-With respect to our ability to generate additional contract manufacturing revenue, Avid currently has a revenue backlog of \$71 million under signed contracts from existing customers covering manufacturing services expected to be completed during the current fiscal year and into fiscal year 2018.
+With respect to our ability to generate additional contract manufacturing revenue, Avid currently has a revenue backlog of \$73 million under signed contracts from existing customers covering manufacturing services, most of which, is expected to be completed during the current fiscal year and fiscal year 2018.

-Although it is difficult to predict all of our future liquidity requirements, we believe that our cash and cash equivalents as of July 31, 2016 combined with the additional proceeds raised subsequent to July 31, 2016 and through September 8, 2016, and the projected cash receipts from manufacturing services will be sufficient to fund our operations through at least the next twelve months, which estimate assumes we raise no additional capital from the capital markets or other potential sources.
+Although it is difficult to predict all of our future liquidity requirements, we believe that our cash and cash equivalents as of October 31, 2016 combined with the additional proceeds raised subsequent to October 31, 2016 and through December 12, 2016, and the projected cash receipts from manufacturing services provided by Avid for its third-party customers under will be sufficient to fund our operations through at least September 2017, which estimate assumes we raise no additional capital from the capital markets or other potential sources.